 Scorching temperatures.
 Freak snowstorms.
 Dangerous wildfires.
 Powerful earthquakes.
 Rising seas.
-For years, scientists have been warning about the potentially devastating effects of climate change.
+For years, scientists have been warning about the potentially devastating effects of the climate change.
 Now many are warning that those effects are no longer theoretical.
 They are already here.

-Climate change is caused by gases like methane and carbon dioxide being released into the atmosphere.
+Now regarded as a ‘climate crisis’, it is caused by gases like methane and carbon dioxide being released into the atmosphere.
 These work like a greenhouse, trapping the Earth’s heat and raising its average temperatures.
 This, in turn, plays havoc with Earth’s weather systems.

 According to NASA, the average global temperature has risen by around 1C since the industrial revolution.
 This may sound small — but Earth was only four degrees cooler during the last ice age.